adithisatish/adithisatish.github.io/_pages/about.md

 In addition to my studies, I also work in the Environmental Protection Data Analytics team at **Siemens AG**, where I use NLP to analyze and identify substances of concern from product and chemical descriptions.

-When I'm not staring into the abyss that is my VS Code editor, I love travelling and experiencing different cultures, which I somewhat-punctually document on my [Wanderlog](https://wanderlog.com/u/adithisatish) profile.🧳✈️ During those weeks in between vacations, I enjoy swimming, reading and café-hopping to find the perfect _Kaffee (read: Tee) und Kuchen_ spot in Munich. ☕️🍰
+When I'm not staring into the abyss that is my VS Code editor, I love travelling and experiencing different cultures, which I somewhat-punctually document on my [Wanderlog](https://wanderlog.com/u/adithisatish) profile.🧳✈️ During the time in between vacations, I enjoy swimming, reading, and café-hopping to find the perfect _Kaffee (read: Tee) und Kuchen_ spot in Munich. ☕️🍰

 ### Research Interests